icopy-site/awesome/docs/awesome/awesome-coins.md

 ## Find this useful?

-If you'd like to donate towards my efforts in the open source world, you can use the following wallet addresses, and any contributions (https://github.com/kennethreitz/awesome-coins/blob/master/no matter how small) will be deeply appreciated.
+If you'd like to donate towards my efforts in the open source world, you can use the following wallet addresses, and any contributions (no matter how small) will be deeply appreciated.

 - **[BTC](http://coinbin.org/btc)**: `1Me2iXTJ91FYZhrGvaGaRDCBtnZ4KdxCug`
 - **[ETH](http://coinbin.org/eth)**: `0x1321Ec9c7550a7c44ef3e583930556c6557411d1`